-The Group estimated the risk-free interest rate based on the yield of China Benchmark Bond with a maturity period close to the expected term of the options.
-Dividend yield is based on the fact that the Group does not expect to pay any cash dividends in the foreseeable future.
+(1) The Group estimated the risk-free interest rate based on the yield of China Benchmark Bond with a maturity period close to the expected term of the options.

+(2) Dividend yield is based on the fact that the Group does not expect to pay any cash dividends in the foreseeable future.

-The computation of expected volatility is based on the fluctuation of the historical share prices of comparable companies.
-When selecting the comparable companies whose stock prices had been used by the Group to determine its expected share price volatility, the selection criteria primarily included: i) companies which are primarily engaged in wealth management and asset management related businesses; ii) companies that have its primary operations in Greater China; and iii) relevant companies' information is both available and substitute of the price of the primary operations in Greater China; and iii) relevant companies' information is both available and publicly disclosed.
+(3) The computation of expected volatility is based on the fluctuation of the historical share prices of comparable companies.
+When selecting the comparable companies whose stock prices had been used by the Group to determine its expected share price volatility, the selection criteria primarily included: i) companies which are primarily engaged in wealth management and asset management related businesses; ii) companies that have its primary operations in Greater China; and iii) relevant companies' information is both available and publicly disclosed.

-The maturity date of the options is assumed to be on September 30, 2019, as a new option plan, i.e. the 2019 Option Plan was adopted to replace the 2018 Option Plan on such date.
+(4) The maturity date of the options is assumed to be on September 30, 2019, as a new option plan, i.e. the 2019 Option Plan was adopted to replace the 2018 Option Plan on such date.